David Bezmozgis

-David Bezmozgis (Dāvids Bezmozgis; born 1973) is a Canadian writer and filmmaker, currently the head of Humber College's School for Writers.
+David Bezmozgis (Dāvids Bezmozgis; born 1973) is a Latvian-born Canadian writer and filmmaker, currently the head of Humber College's School for Writers.

 Life and career

 Educational background

 Born in Riga, Latvia, he came to Canada with his family when he was six.
 He graduated with a B.A. in English literature from McGill University.
 Bezmozgis received an M.F.A. from the University of Southern California's School of Cinema-Television.

 Short stories

 His short story "Natasha", which originally appeared in Harper's, was included in the Best American Short Stories 2005 collection.
 His short story "The Train of Their Departure", which The New Yorker featured in its August 2010 issue, is actually an excerpt from his first novel The Free World, released on April 4, 2011, to wide acclaim.
-His short stories "Tapka" and "The Russian Riviera" were also published in The New Yorker.
+His short stories "Tapka", "The Russian Riviera" and "From, To" were also published in The New Yorker.
 His short stories "The Second Strongest Man" and "A New Gravestone for an Old Grave" have been published in Zoetrope All-Story.
 "A New Gravestone for an Old Grave" was also included in the Best American Short Stories 2006 collection.

 His short story "Minyan" was published in the Winter 2002 issue of Prairie Fire and won the Silver Medal in the 2003 National Magazine Award for Fiction.
 His short story "An Animal to the Memory" was also published in Vol. 5, No. 2 (2002) of paperplates.
 His short story "Rome, 1978" was published in the April 2011 issue of The Walrus.

 His short story collection, Immigrant City, was published in 2019.